-As the Kiwanis Club of Kirkland gears up for its May 23 Pancake Breakfast to be held the Peter Kirk Community Center from 7a-noon, local youth musicians are tuning up for the occasion.
-This is the third year that music has been part of the fun at the breakfast.
-Lined up to perform are six separate musical acts.
-All proceeds from the breakfast are donated to Attain Housing, formerly KITH (www.attainhousing.org) to help with homelessness in our area.
+As the Kiwanis Club of Kirkland gears up for its May 27 Annual Pancake Breakfast to be held the Peter Kirk Community Center from 7a-noon, local youth musicians are tuning up for the occasion.
+As in past years, music will be part of the fun at the breakfast.
+Lined up to perform are musical acts from local schools and music studios..
+All proceeds from the breakfast are donated to Attain Housing, (www.attainhousing.org) to help with homelessness in our area.

-10:00-10:30a Returning to delight pancake eaters for the third year in a row is the Thoreau Elementary Choir, directed by Sharon Frank and accompanied by Sarah Kang.
-This lively group of kids in grades four and five practice one a week after school and love being part of the Kirkland Community. .
+10:00a-10:30a Returning to delight pancake eaters is the Thoreau Elementary Choir, directed by Sharon Frank and accompanied by Kara Markell.
+This lively group of kids in grades 3 through 5 practice once a week after school and love being part of the Kirkland Community.

 Kiwanis is a global organization of volunteers dedicated to changing the world one child and one community at a time.
 The Kiwanis Club of Kirkland fully supports and is unified in the belief that fostering leadership and community in our youth is paramount to a child’s successful entry into adult life.
 KCK is thrilled to host the youth in our community as they explore their talent on stage at the annual Pancake Breakfast in support of Attain Housing.
 If you would like more information about The Kiwanis Club of Kirkland and its work in your community, please visit their website at www.kirkland.kiwanis.org.